-With an estimated 70 percent of breaches starting at endpoints—laptops, workstations, and servers—it's high time that admins take action to prevent these intrusions by leveraging multi-factor authentication (MFA).
-Endpoint MFA ensures minimal risk to sensitive data, even in cases where passwords are compromised due to inadequate password hygiene.
+With an estimated 70 percent of breaches starting at endpoints, it's high time that admins take action to prevent these intrusions by leveraging multi-factor authentication (MFA).
+Endpoint MFA ensures users prove their identity through additional authentication methods like biometrics during workstation, server, VPN and OWA logins.
+Implementing Endpoint MFA mitigates the risks of exposing sensitive data, even in cases where passwords are compromised due to inadequate password hygiene.

 According to the SANS Software Security Institute, organizations are hesitant to employ MFA because of:

-ADSelfService Plus dispels both these misconceptions by providing a variety of authentication techniques that don't always require external hardware devices (e.g. security questions) or affect user productivity (e.g. fingerprint authentication).
+ADSelfService Plus dispels both these misconceptions by providing 17 authentication techniques that don't always require external hardware devices (e.g. AD-based security questions) or affect user productivity (e.g. biometrics).
 However, it stands to reason that different sets of users are comfortable with different authentication techniques.
 Asking users who are only familiar with OTPs to use hardware tokens will generate a lot of complaints.
 Also, some users have more privileges than others; protecting these privileged accounts with additional authentication techniques makes more sense than implementing the same number of authentication factors for all users across the organization.

 ADSelfService Plus allows admins to utilize different approaches to different sets of users to limit user disruptions.
-For example, with ADSelfService Plus, admins have the option to enforce OTPs, tokens, or security questions for one set of users (say, users inside the LAN network); and configure fingerprint, push, or QR-based authentication for another set of users (say, C-level executives or remote employees).
+For example, with ADSelfService Plus, admins have the option to enforce OTPs, tokens, or security questions for one set of users (say, users inside the LAN network); and configure more stringent authentication techniques like fingerprint or FaceID authentication for another set of users (say, C-level executives or remote employees).

 ADSelfService Plus provides features to help admins: